that-JC-guy/WX_Thermostat_Controller/README.md

 **General Application Information**

 The application can make up to two distinct calls for temperature information.
 The first is a call for the current weather conditions based upon the longitude and latitude which is user-specified and is referred to as "instant data."
 The second call, if needed, is for the forecasted weather predictions of that same location, which is call "predictive data."
 You specify a temperature at which the system is triggered, the temperature units (Celsius or Fahrenheit,) the heating/rest cycle you prefer, and the evaluation cycle.
 The recommended evaluation cycle is one hour or greater to ensure that you do not exceed the maximum number of API requests for a free account.

+Launch WiSH-Controller by executing the following: `python3 WiSH-Controller.py`

 **Instant Data Cycle**